spicyjack/public/notes/rust.md

     rustc --pretty expanded

 ## 'rustup' Usage ##
+Install a toolchain

+    rustup install [stable|beta|nightly]

+Set the default installed toolchain to use (assuming you've previously installed a toolchain)

+    rustup default [stable|beta|nightly]

 To show currently installed versions of Rust

     rustup show

-To switch the default Rust to `nightly`

-    rustup default nightly

-Installing current `nightly`

-    rustup install nightly

-To run a single command with a specific Rust version
+To run a single command with a specific Rust toolchain

-    rustup run <version> <command>
+    rustup run <toolchain> <command>

 Keeping Rust up to date